angular/angular/aio/content/guide/upgrade.md

 <code-example header="heroes.service.ts" path="upgrade-module/src/app/ajs-to-a-providers/heroes.service.ts"></code-example>

-You can upgrade the service using a Angular [factory provider][AioGuideDependencyInjectionProvidersFactoryProviders] that requests the service from the AngularJS `$injector`.
+You can upgrade the service using an Angular [factory provider][AioGuideDependencyInjectionProvidersFactoryProviders] that requests the service from the AngularJS `$injector`.

 Many developers prefer to declare the factory provider in a separate `ajs-upgraded-providers.ts` file so that they are all together, making it easier to reference them, create new ones and delete them once the upgrade is over.